-node_filebase.PxxA, if required by the generation node_filebase.RxxA, if required by the generation
+node_filebase.PxxA, if required by the UTM generation node_filebase.RxxA, if required by the UTM generation

-The initial KDCFILE files are created using KDCDEF (see section "Generation" on page 142).
+The initial KDCFILE files are created using KDCDEF (see section "UTM generation" on page 144).
 You must copy these files for each node application.